bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 ```

 This creates a local repo `@exec_properties` with standard RBE execution property constants.
 For
-example, `NETWORK_ON which` is the dict `{"dockerNetwork" : "standard"}`.
+example, `NETWORK_ON` which is the dict `{"dockerNetwork" : "standard"}`.
 (For the full list of
 these constants see `STANDARD_PROPERTY_SETS` in exec_properties.bzl.)

-Then, in some BUILD file in your work space, you can reference this execution property constant as
+Then, in some BUILD file in your Bazel project, you can reference this execution property constant
-follows:
+as follows:
 ```
 load("@exec_properties//:constants.bzl", "NETWORK_ON")
 ...